oracle/pgql-lang/pages/pgql-1.2-spec.md

 END
 ```

-The Searched Case provides a list of pairs (`WHEN` boolean expression, `THEN` return value) and optionally
+The searched case provides a list of pairs (`WHEN` boolean expression, `THEN` return value) and optionally
-an else clause (`ELSE` else value).
+an `else` clause (`ELSE` return value).
 PGQL evaluates each boolean expression until one of them evaluates
 to true, and returns the corresponding return value.
 If no expression evaluates to true, and an `ELSE`
 clause exists, then PGQL returns the given else value.
-Otherwise, null is returned.
+If no `ELSE` clause exists, null is returned.

 For example: